stuartlaurie/graph_datagen/README.md

 will randomly select a value from the list and pass to admin-import - if not string need to define type for admin-import using `output_type` field

 * `values`: [list of values to select from]
+* `probability`: [list of probabilities for the values] - if not specified defaults to random

 **name**